Charlotte Phillips Real Estate Memorial Scholarship

 Mom

-After being widowed and losing her husband in the Vietnam War, she chose to enter the field of Real Estate.
-She became a broker building a successful company, Century 21 Fairway Realty, which was a market share leader in the community and earned a reputation for integrity and fairness.
+At the challenge of remaking her life, she chose a career in Real Estate.
+She worked hard and became a broker and owner of Century 21 Fairway Realty, which was a market share leader in the community.
+She earned a reputation of integrity and fairness.

-She was a trustworthy professional Realtor dedicated to serving her community and country.
-In 1989, she was awarded the Realtor of the Year.
-Charlotte was a strong leader and active in her community.
-She was the first woman elected President of the Apple Valley Country Club and was appointed by Governor Brown to the San Bernardino County Fair Board in 1979.
-St. Mary’s Hospital Foundation was honored as the Humanitarian of the Year in 2005 and she served on Our Lady of the Desert Catholic Church Stephens Ministry, assisting the sick and less fortunate.
+Charlotte was a strong leader and active in her was community.
+She was the first woman elected President of the Apple Valley Country Club.
+In 1979 she was appointed by Governor Brown to the San Bernardino County Fair Board.
+St. Mary’s Hospital Foundation honored her as the Humanitarian of the year in 2005.
+She also served on Our Lady of the Desert Catholic Church Stephens Ministry assisting the sick and less fortunate.

 On behalf of our family, Thanks for supporting her scholarship fund and the Victor Valley College Foundation.
 Charlotte was indeed one of a kind, and her life was a life well lived.
 Charlotte and her life continue to impact others, and the legacy she leaves behind will continue for many years.